 - Field Trips: The Prekindergarten class is very fortunate to be able to attend many field trips throughout Northern Virginia and the Washington Metro area.
 A highlight is our annual Father and Child fishing trip.

 - Big Buddies Program: Each year, we team up with some of the older students to engage in special projects, and, ultimately, a very special relationship with our older friends.
 A favorite event during the year is our group bowling field trip.

 The kindergarten program at LCDS embodies the philosophy and mission statement of Loudoun Country Day School.
 We believe in providing enriching and challenging learning experiences for all of our students.
-Mrs. Roberts and Mrs. Valchar nurture the “whole child”, with all the core content areas and the arts, while incorporating technology, core academics, and hands-on activities into the daily curriculum.
+Our faculty nurture the “whole child”, with all the core content areas and the arts, while incorporating technology, core academics, and hands-on activities into the daily curriculum.

 Our program covers a broad spectrum of math concepts that correlate with the Virginia Standards of Learning.
 We accomplish this by actively engaging our students, using concrete materials and interactive technology.
 We place great emphasis on differentiating our lessons to meet individual needs and to foster critical thinking.

 The kindergarten students are immersed in a print-rich environment to develop oral and written language skills.
 Our goal is to instill a love of reading and writing and to empower kindergarten students as communicators.
 Our students will recognize and print letters of the alphabet, use the basic phonetic principles of identifying and writing words, identify story elements, and communicate ideas through illustrations and writing.